 Your financial aid award letter notification will be emailed to your Viterbo email account from the Financial Aid Office.
 The email will provide step-by-step instructions to access important financial aid information.
 Summer Award Letters will be sent through the U.S. Postal Service.

 Work study is a need-based program.
 Your financial aid application(s) must be completed on or before the priority deadline.
 Your FAFSA must indicate you are interested in work study and the results of the FAFSA will indicate if you are eligible for a work study award.
 If you are eligible for work study, it will be offered on your Financial Aid Award Letter.

 How much do I owe out of pocket?

 Complete the Cost Estimate Worksheet in the Award Letter Information to determine your out of pocket cost.
 You may also review your Student Account Statement on VitNet.

 Why didn’t I get as much financial aid as last year?

 Each year’s aid is based on the FAFSA.
 Any changes to information reported on the FAFSA (i.e., family income, student income, investments, number of family members in college, etc.) can lead to a decrease in aid.
 There could also be a change in federal or institution regulations that is leading to a decrease in aid awarded.
 If you do not apply by the priority deadline, and did the previous year, you could see a decrease in aid you are awarded.

 The tax numbers on the FAFSA no longer depict my family’s financial situation.
 How can I change them?

-Utilize the Request for a Special Circumstance Consideration or contact the Financial Aid Office at firstname.lastname@example.org immediately with details about your situation.
+Utilize the Request for a Special Circumstance Consideration webpage to contact the Financial Aid Office immediately and provide details about your situation.
 We may be able to recalculate your financial aid eligibility.
 If so, we will send you additional paperwork to complete.